idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/transport.md

 ## Equations with transport

 Fluid density is assumed to be constant in the `geochemistry` module.
-Therefore, transport acts on the [basis](basis.md) species' total concentrations.
+Therefore, transport acts on the [basis](basis.md) species' total concentrations, which are now spatially and temporally varying functions.

 Only the water, the primary aqueous species, the minerals that are mobile and the dissolved gases, are transported.
 Minerals and sorbed species are generally assumed to be immobile.
 Equilibrium  provides [equations](equilibrium.md) for the bulk composition of water, primary aqueous species, etc.  It is simple to remove the contributions from the immobile mineral and sorbed species from those formulae to provide the concentrations involved in transport:
 \begin{equation}
 \begin{aligned}